-In the 117th Congress, H.R.
-6256, a compromise bill between the House and the Senate, would create a rebuttable presumption that goods produced or manufactured either in Xinjiang or by certain entities with ties to the region, are made with forced labor, unless CBP determines otherwise.
-The bill also declares that it is the policy of the United States to coordinate with Canada and Mexico on this issue.
+The 117th Congress passed, and the President signed, P.L.
+117-78 in 2021.
+The law creates a rebuttable presumption that goods produced or manufactured in Xinjiang (or by certain entities with ties to the region) are made with forced labor, unless CBP determines otherwise.
+It also creates new reporting requirements and declares that it is the policy of the United States to coordinate with Canada and Mexico on this issue.
+The enactment of P.L.
+117-78 continues the relatively recent trend toward using Section 307 on a region-wide basis and for humanitarian purposes.